GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/redaction/README.md

 ### Making the JSON file available within the cluster

 Simply adding the JSON file within the directory does not grant the running cluster the access to this file.
-In order to get access to this file within the Kubernetes environment, we would be mounting this file as a Kubernetes `ConfigMap` for a new deployment -
+In order to get access to this file within the Kubernetes environment, we will mount this file as a Kubernetes `ConfigMap` for a new deployment -

 1. Make sure that there are no current deployments by running `kubectl get deployments -n $OTEL_NAMESPACE`.
 If there are active deployments, delete them using `kubectl delete`.
 2. Since we also updated our collector configuration, we will need to recreate the `otel-config` ConfigMap too.
 Delete the old ConfigMaps, if any before proceeding.